Will the Women's Champions League final be Alexia Putellas' last game for Barcelona?

 Her 232 goals make her the joint second-highest scorer in the club's history across the men's and women's team, and only Messi has scored more Clásico goals than her.

-On Saturday, the Barça captain will lead her side onto the pitch in Oslo as she attemps to win the club (and her) fourth Champions League title in five years.
+In Oslo on Saturday, the Barça captain led her side to their fourth Women's Champions League title after a 4-0 demolition of OL Lyonnes.

-The final could also bring the curtain down on her 14-year-stint at the club.
+The final could also yet prove to be her final game for the club.

 What is her contract situation?